 At the mercado we bought ingredients to prepare our special Christmas Eve dinner.
 This market sells special quality ingredients that you won’t find anywhere else such as fresh cinnamon and other spices needed for Christmas favorites such as ponche or fruit punch and mole, a Mexican dish reserved for special occasions.

 Christmas in Mexico is the perfect time to make elaborate dishes.
 Some of the more popular ones are tamales, ponche or fruit punch, roasted pork leg, mole, menudo, pozole.
-All the best of the best food is prepared during this season, which one of the reasons why I wanted to travel to Mexico during this time of year.
+All the best of the best food is prepared during this season, which is one of the reasons why I wanted to travel to Mexico during this time of year.
 At my grandmother’s house in Mexico, we prepared pierna or roasted pork leg along with some side dishes as well as Mexico’s beloved Christmas drink: ponche.

 Ponche Navideño Mexicano or Mexican Christmas Punch is a traditional hot drink made during the Christmas season in Mexico.
 It has tamarind, tejocotes, prunes, guavas, sugar cane, cinnamon, and piloncillo (a type of brown sugar).
 Many people also include other ingredients, depending on their taste, such as apples, oranges, raisins, and other fruits.
 Some even use jamaica or hibiscus flower in their punch, which gives the drink a red color.
 It all depends on the person’s taste as well as their own family traditions.